 If your family has received parental allowance under the old law (due date before 4 September 2022), you can take child care leave and receive child home care allowance after the parental leave.

 If your child’s due date is 4 September 2022 or later, you can apply for home care allowance at the earliest when 160 business days have passed since the child was born.
 The child will then be around six months old.

 Flexible and partial care allowance

 Child care leave can also be part-time.
-It means working shorter hours and being paid correspondingly less.
+This means working shorter hours and being paid correspondingly less.

-Care allowance is paid for one child at a time and it is taxable income.
-You cannot receive flexible or partial care allowance if you are receiving parental allowance and/or child home care allowance and you are looking after your children yourself.
+Care allowance is paid for one child at a time, and it is taxable income.
+You cannot receive flexible or partial care allowance if you are receiving daily allowances for parents and/or child home care allowance and you are looking after your children yourself.